emxsys/worldwind-web-app-tutorial/docs/lesson-2.md

 In our web app we will be using layer _categories_ to act on subsets of the `WorldWindow.layers`.
-We add layers to the `WorldWindow` via the `Globe.addLayer` function to assign a category and to update the layer's properties via a convenient _options_ object.
+We add layers to the `WorldWindow` via the `Globe.addLayer` function to assign a category and to update the layer's properties via an _options_ object.
+The `Globe.addLayer` function will conveniently apply all the properties of the options object to the layer.

 Copy the following block of JavaScript to the __app.js__ file.
 ###### JavaScript